Fully-Automated Verification of Linear Systems Using Inner- and Outer-Approximations of Reachable Sets: Automated Parameter Tuning

-which is the difference between the bound at time $t_k + \Delta t_k$ and the accumulated error $\ered{k}$ until $t_k$.
+i.e., the difference between the bound at time $t_k + \Delta t_k$ and the accumulated error until $t_k$.
 While our algorithm works for arbitrary values $\zeta$, we present a heuristic for choosing $\zeta$ later in \secref{ssec:tuningmethods}. \item \textbf{Accumulating error bound} $\eaccadmstep{k}$: Similarly, we limit the accumulating error by another linearly increasing bound